An Explanation of Why Cats Die in Our Shelter...

 and Other Shelters as Well.

-In 2007, I am writing to enable an understanding of why kttens and adults die in our shelter.
+I am writing to enable an understanding of why kttens and adults die in our shelter.
 We always make our statistics available to the public and believe people deserve an explanation of why our no-kill shelter and other shelters have high mortality rates.

 The purpose of this writing is three fold: (1) to help members of the public become knowledgeable of felines' complicated health issues when under stress; (2) fulfill our organization's duty to be truthful and open about the plight of cats in shelters; and (3) to share the emotional pain and sadness that arises after helplessly watching beautiful, innocent felines painfully die from illnesses.

 What are the physical symptoms causing young felines to die within 14 days?